vijayshagunkumar/Prompt-Craft-Studio/README.md

 # Prompt Craft Studio

-Prompt Craft Studio - a web-based prompt engineering and evaluation platform that provides structured scoring and feedback for AI prompts.
+Prompt Craft Studio is a web-based prompt engineering and evaluation platform that provides structured scoring and feedback for AI prompts.
 It uses a Java-based scoring engine exposed securely through a Cloudflare Worker and deployed on Railway.
 The architecture supports multiple frontend applications using a single backend scoring system.

 ---